AdobeDocs/learning-manager.en/help/migrated/system-requirements.md

 If the size of the *user.csv* file exceeds 100 MB, importing this file may cause the browser to behave unexpectedly.
 The issue occurs because the browser runs out of memory.

-We recommend importing large size&nbsp;*user.csv* files using the automated Box/Exavault workflow.
-To know more, see [***Migrating files***](https://helpx.adobe.com/captivate-prime/integration-admin/feature-summary/migration-manual.html).&nbsp;
+We recommend importing large size *user.csv* files using the automated Box/Exavault workflow.
+To know more, see [Migrating files](/help/migrated/integration-admin/feature-summary/migration-manual.md).

 ## Cookies {#supportedcontentformats}